cmdcolin/track_layout_benchmark/README.md

 To add a new rectangle to the end-array layout, it iterates over the end-array array for the first place where the START position of a genomic feature is greater than a position in the end-array.
-The first place where the start position is greater than a element of the end-array means the feature can be safely 'laid out' there, and the value of of that element of the end-array is updated the the END position of that genomic feature
+The first place where the start position is greater than an element of the end-array means the feature can be safely 'laid out' there, and the value of that element of the end-array is updated the END position of that genomic feature

 This layout method works best when in-coming features are sorted by their start position, otherwise the layout will not have good density